Stillpoint-Software/hyperbee.json/README.md

 Hyperbee.Json conforms to the RFC, and aims to support the [JSONPath consensus](https://cburgmer.github.io/json-path-comparison) when the RFC is unopinionated.
 When the RFC is unopinionated, and where the consensus is ambiguous or not aligned with our performance and usability goals, we may deviate.
-Our goal is always to provide a robust and performant library while
+Our goal is to provide a robust and performant library while
 strengthening our alignment with the RFC and the community.

 ## Installation